Zydepoint/Tailscale-dashboard/README.md

-# Tailscale - Grafana dashboard
+# Tailscale VPN - Grafana dashboard

 This is guide showing how you can expose metrics from certain devices on your tailnet, and then get them visualized in Grafana with the help of Prometheus.